mcrider/azimuth-core/docs/development.md

 ### Deploying Azimuth

 While its easy enough to get Azimuth running on your local machine, it can be a little confusing to get it running on a public server (other than [Meteor's own public servers](http://docs.meteor.com/#deploying)).
 Thankfully, there's been some solid work recently in the Meteor community to help get Meteor projects running on cloud servers such as [Amazon EC2](https://github.com/netmute/meteor.sh) and [Heroku](https://github.com/oortcloud/heroku-buildpack-meteorite).
 This web site is hosted on EC2 using the above deploy script and the deployment process is simple and painless.

+### Support and contributions

+Visit the Azimuth [Github Issues](http://github.com/mcrider/azimuth/issues) page to post bug reports or questions (just label your issues appropriately as question/bug/etc.)  This is also a good place to look for issues to fix if you feel like contributing.